It's All About The Experience

 5. They Use Visual Aids.

 Including visual aids in the form of images or graphics can also help to make a video more engaging and more likely to go viral.
-Visual aids can help to break up the monotony of a talking head and keep viewers' attention focused on the video.
+Visual aids can help break up the monotony of talking heads and keep viewers' attention focused on the video.
 For example, there is something perversely satisfying about watching a blender grind up a baseball, golf ball, or two-by-four.

 6. They Use Influencers For Promotion.

-If you know of any influencers in your industry or niche, consider reaching out to them and asking them to promote your video.
+If you know of any influencers in your industry or niche, consider contacting them and asking them to promote your video.
 Influencers have large followings of engaged users who are likelier to watch and share your video when recommended by someone they trust.
 If you've noticed Saturday Night Live spokespeople creeping into many commercials, this is why!

 7. They Touch on Universal Themes.

-Dove's viral video on fatherhood and Nike's #like a girl campaign have evolved from one-off viral videos to full-on campaigns that invite new videos with new approaches.
-They become campaigns on the same theme as the original video but are repeated at times when the content will be most impactful.
+Dove's viral video on fatherhood and Nike's #like a Girl campaign have evolved from one-off viral videos to full-on campaigns that invite new videos with new approaches.
+They become campaigns on the same theme as the original video but rerelease them at times when the content will be most impactful.
 Dove's fatherhood series appears every Father's Day, while Nike took its #likeagirl campaign to the national stage on Super Bowl Sunday.

 While funny, each video is authentic to the brand it represents.
 The Dollar Shave Club CEO tours his facility while extolling the virtues of his company's blades.
 The Blendtec founder shows off how well his blender works by grinding up a baseball.
 Google shows how their easy-to-use software fits in with family life while a father watches his daughter grow up.
 Even Isiah Mustafa in the Old Spice commercial strikes us as earnest in his tongue-in-cheek discussion of how men should smell.
 Each video explains the product's unique selling proposition in a way that touches on the brand's essence.